As long as you live, shine!

+If you are ready to launch into learning, where can you turn for help?
 Readily available alternatives typically consist of either taking a lecture-driven college course, or joining a book club.

 But there are problems with both alternatives.

-Lecture courses provide all sorts of useful and helpful information, but rarely give the beginning reader an opportunity to directly encounter the text according to the reader’s own questions and her own horizons of interest.
+Lecture courses provide all sorts of useful and helpful information, but rarely give the beginning reader an opportunity to directly encounter the text according to the reader’s own questions and her own horizon of experience.
 We learn all about what the lecturer thinks, but walk away not knowing what we think.
 At the end of the day, we may feel that something is missing, and that it might in fact be what we crave most of all: a direct encounter with the greatest minds and spirits, to somehow enter into a conversation with them.